-Latte art is typically only done to various specialty drinks, like a flat white and lattes.
+Latte art is typically only done to various specialty drinks, like flat white, cappuccinos and lattes.
 But does latte art require a specialty drink, or can you make coffee art with regular coffee as well?

-Yes, you can make coffee art, or latte art, with regular coffee, but before you run off to experiment with your latte art, the process is not as easy as using an espresso machine with a frother.
+Yes, you can make latte art, or coffee art, with regular coffee.
+Before you run off to experiment with your latte art, the process is not as easy as using an espresso machine with a frother.
 Latte art can be done in regular coffee if you follow specific steps.

 Regular Coffee Compared to Espresso

 Espresso beans are typically used to make coffee art.
 These beans are roasted longer than your typical coffee bean.
 This longer roasting time creates extremely dark and shiny coffee beans.
-These espresso beans are ground finer and brewed in an espresso machine or Aeropress.
+These espresso beans are ground finer and brewed in an espresso machine.

 Brewed espresso beans with an espresso maker produce a stronger and more potent flavor than you would get with regular coffee.
 Once you have your espresso, add your frothed milk.
 The espresso flavor becomes more balanced and less intense as the milk is added.

 The addition of steamed milk allows you to create those beautiful designs.
 With regular coffee beans, no espresso machine is required.

 How to Make Coffee Art with with a French Press or AeroPress

 Since we will be working with regular coffee and not using an espresso machine, it’s important to remember that the flavor won’t be as robust as espresso.
 I recommend using a darker roast of regular coffee and then either an Aeropress or French Press.
 This will allow you to create a strong enough coffee similar to espresso.

 The main component of making your own latte art is foam.
 Foam can be made by frothing or steaming.